 Organizations like Pitquhirnikkut Ilihautiniq / Kitikmeot Heritage Society in Nunavut are protecting culture, language, and history of Inuinnait.
 With less than 600 fluent speakers of the Inuinnaqtun language remaining, their work seeks to protect their identities, tied to language, from extinction.
 By sharing traditions, speaking to elders, and teaching language, they give the young people in their community a sense of identity and connectivity to their land.

-In this video by CanadaHelps and the Kitikmeot Heritage Society, members of the organization explain the threat of extinction to Inuinnaqtun language and the importance of preserving language and culture to strengthen communities, and the importance of passing down Inuinnait traditions to future generations.
+In this video by CanadaHelps and the Kitikmeot Heritage Society, members of the organization explain the threat of extinction to Inuinnaqtun language and the importance of preserving language and culture to strengthen communities and the importance of passing down Inuinnait traditions to future generations.

-Inuit culture and language is also preserved through the performing arts.
+Inuit culture and language are also preserved through the performing arts.
 Qaggiavuut!
 Manages Qaggiq School of Performing Arts, a series of programs to train emerging and established Arctic performing artists.
 By promoting Inuit culture and language through the visual, technical and performing arts, like throat singing, drum dancing, and theatre, they are creating space for Nunavut’s talented performing artists to thrive professionally in Canada.
 In addition, by delivering arts programs to Nunavut children and youth, rich traditions are kept alive for generations to come.
 Through researching, documenting, archiving, and sharing traditional Inuit songs, stories, and dances, Inuit Peoples reclaim performing arts that were once banished in the last century, before they are lost forever.

 Dechinta Centre for Research and Learning is an Indigenous-led organization promoting cultural revitalization through a reconnection with the land.
 The programming was designed by academics, Elders, community leaders, and northern students with the goal of offering accessible, holistic, and family-centred education rooted in Indigenous knowledge.
 Courses include land-based activities, such as harvesting medicines, making dry fish, learning to prepare and tan hides, as well as academic reading, writing, and presenting.
 The courses also prepare students for leadership roles in their communities, with a focus on Indigenous law, governance, and women’s leadership.
-This is integral to support Indigenous self-determination and create employment opportunities for students and youth in the North.
+This is integral to supporting Indigenous self-determination and creating employment opportunities for students and youth in the North.

-Indigenous-led organizations offer services and support founded in Indigenous knowledge, to uplift the next generation of leaders.
+Indigenous-led organizations offer services and support founded on Indigenous knowledge, to uplift the next generation of leaders.
 Non-Indigenous people can support the preservation and resurgence of Indigenous language and culture by amplifying Indigenous leadership and voices, promoting self-determination and governance of homelands, and supporting Indigenous-led organizations and programs.
 Understand that Indigenous Peoples must lead the conversation in matters that affect their own communities.
 Consider supporting Indigenous-led organizations that are facilitating cultural resurgence in their Northern communities, so that cultural practices, ways of knowing, and languages don’t go extinct.